 The experts at Tego Insurance can help you deal with all the complexities of confidentiality between doctors and patients, both legally and ethically.
 With the laws changing and the need to protect a patient’s private information becoming more and more difficult, it is essential that you understand what the rules are.

-Tego Insurance offers medical indemnity insurance for medical practitioners underwritten by Berkshire Hathaway.
+Tego Insurance offers medical indemnity insurance for medical practitioners.
 We have a deep understanding of how to protect doctors, nurses, healthcare practitioners and facilities, from medical professional indemnity insurance costs to medical malpractice insurance issues.

 With the healthcare industry, ever changing, you deserve an insurance partner who provides greater flexibility, innovation and more choice when it comes to protecting your practice and your patients. contact us to find out more.